shoeheng/dbmle/dbmle-pkg/README.md

         Enumerating Joint Distributions:   7%|▋         | 2814961/38579155 [00:36<09:53, 60237.47Joint Distribution/s]

   Where `7%|▋         |` is a visual indicator of how many dsitributions in the grid have been evaluated so far, `2814961/38579155` tells you exactly how many distributions have been calculated over how many distributions total there are to calculate, `00:36<09:53` tells you the time elapsed so far and the predicted time left to complete the grid search, and `60237.47Joint Distribution/s` tells you how many distributions can be calculated in a second (the predicted time left is based off the history of this value).

+Note that there is no parameter for the design of the randomization (Bernoulli randomized or completely randomized) since the results are the same, as their respective design-based likelihoods are proportional to each other.

 ----------------------------------------------------------------------
 Note on Approximation